 How can we empower communities to tackle unfairness between generations?

-The Select Committee on Intergenerational Fairness and Provision this week focuses on the role of communities in reducing inequality between generations.
-This weeks evidence sessions look at both community assets and the role they can play in helping younger people with issues, such as housing costs and how more integrated communities and intergenerational engagement can reduce loneliness.
+The House of Lords Committee on Intergenerational Fairness will next week focus on the role of communities in reducing inequality between generations.
+The sessions will look at both community assets and the role they can play in helping younger people with issues, such as housing costs, and how more integrated communities and intergenerational engagement can reduce loneliness.

 - Ailbhe McNabola, Head of Research and Policy, Power to Change